shakfu/numchuck/docs/architecture.md

 - Subsequent `start_audio()` calls replace the previous audio context

 **Rationale:**
-This constraint is **acceptable and appropriate** for pychuck because:
+This constraint is **acceptable and appropriate** for numchuck because:

 1. **ChucK is inherently multithreaded**: The ChucK VM already handles multiple concurrent audio streams internally via shreds (concurrent execution threads)
 2. **Single audio device**: Most systems use one audio output device at a time